dw0rsec/jwtdecode/README.md

 # urlencode.py

-A little python script to decode a JWT tokens useful for ctfs.
+A little python script to decode JWT tokens useful for ctfs.

 ```bash
 # Usage